Mick Ford: Career

+Ford is also a writer.
+He wrote episodes of William and Mary, Ashes to Ashes and several Netflix miniseries adaptations of Harlan Coben's novels.
+In 2010, Ford wrote the four-part drama Single Father, starring David Tennant.
+In 2017, Ford adapted the memoir The Boy with the Topknot into a BBC TV movie.
+In 2024, ITV broadcast Ford's crime mystery thriller series After the Flood.

 Personal life

 Ford was married to the director of St Pancras Community Centre, Ruth Roberts, with whom he had two children.
 Roberts died in September 2010.
 He later married former actress Rudi Davies, whose mother was novelist Beryl Bainbridge.